The doctor pressured his mother to abort him, Cardinal Raymond Burke reveals in a new book.

 He explained that learning of this story when he was older further galvanized him to support the pro-life movement: “I was therefore quite touched by this question of defending human life, because I could very well have been killed.”

-It’s noteworthy to point out that Cardinal Burke wasn’t born in the 1970s, but in 1948, fifteen years before the U.S. Supreme Court ruled most abortion restrictions unconstitutional in Roe v.
+It’s noteworthy to point out that Cardinal Burke wasn’t born in the 1970s, but in 1948, nearly 25 years before the U.S. Supreme Court ruled most abortion restrictions unconstitutional in Roe v.
 Wade.
 Though Roe v.
 Wade made abortion far more available, abortion was allowed to varying degrees depending on the state prior to that.

 It’s not clear what the abortion rate was at that time, since the CDC only started tracking abortion statistics in 1970.
 But since Roe v.
 Wade, there have been more than 50 million abortions.